 In this section, we discuss a key aspect of this work, where we present the encoding of Proto-Quipper in the Hybrid framework.
-This includes the formalization of Proto-Quipper syntax as a concrete implementation of the types con and atm, and the main parts of the program context prog, which includes the typing rules in Figure 2.
-We then present a number of theorems that are important for proving type soundness of Proto-Quipper.
+This includes the formalization of Proto-Quipper syntax as a concrete implementation of the types con and atm (in ProtoQuipperSyntax.v), and the main parts of the program context prog (in ProtoQuipperProg.v), which includes the typing rules in Fig. 2.